R. Mika: Conception and design

 Designed by Akira "Akiman" Yasuda for Street Fighter Alpha 3, the character's design was originally very different according to producer Norikata Funamizu, with the core concept being to implement a "tricky and technical character" to enhance the gameplay.
 After another developer suggested to add a female professional wrestler to the game's roster, Akiman took the suggestion to heart and quickly drew a basic sketch, drawing some inspiration from an article he read in Gamest about Japanese professional wrestler Cutie Suzuki.
 His initial rough draft was significantly different, lacking the heart theme and mask while giving her a spikey hairstyle inspired by the manga Kimagure Orange Road, later switching to pigtails instead on the second draft.
 Artist Daigo Ikeno later helped fill in the details, giving what Akiman calls "a sense of realism" to her design.
 A particular goal of her gameplay was also to present a subtle difference between her and fellow Street Fighter character Zangief, in both positive and negative regards.

-R. Mika stands 168 cm tall (5 ft 6 in) and has measurements of 97-72-93 cm (38-28-37 in).
+R. Mika stands and has measurements of 97-72-93 cm (38-28-37 in).
 In Street Fighter Alpha 3 her outfit consists of a blue and white leotard extending down her thighs and arms, while her long blonde hair is in pigtails on the sides of her head.
 The leotard itself has various cutouts exposing her skin, namely on the shoulders, cleavage, thighs, buttocks, and a heart cutout on her upper back intended to bring attention to her backside.
 A white bustier covers her breasts, with a large blue heart on each of her nipples, an aspect inspired the character Michiru Saotome from Getter Robo.
 White frills circle her neck, wrists, and sides of her pelvis, while white laced wrestling boots extend up to her knees.
 A blue rounded domino mask covers her eyes, a feature inspired by anime character Yatterman-2 in an attempt to capture what Akiman felt made that character cute.
 In the book How to Make Capcom Fighting Characters, Akiman added that her blonde hair/blue/white color scheme combination was also inspired by another character, in this case Lisa Kusanami from Sega's fighting game Last Bronx.